-We’ve already mentioned Telehealth in our previous article about technologies in healthcare, but the topic is very broad, so we want to cover it more in depth.
+We’ve already mentioned Telehealth in the context of digital healthcare but this topic is very broad, so we want to cover it more in depth.
 Believe us it’s worth knowing about its possibilities as soon it might become a “must-have” tool for healthcare institutions all around the world.

 Telehealth from the beginning